 To reach the Hyde Park Road trailhead from Santa Fe, head north on Washington Avenue for a half mile from the Santa Fe Plaza.
 Turn right onto Artist Road, which becomes SR475, for 2.6 miles.
 Turn left on Sierra Del Norte (across from Cerros Colorados) heading north for 100 feet to the parking area on the right.
 The southern section of trails starts across SR475 and is not well signed -- it crosses Cerros Colorados within the first 50 feet from SR475.
 The northern section of trails starts right from the parking lot and is signed.

-Overall, Dale Ball Trail System is the 32nd most popular walking & backpacking of all 39 hiking in New Mexico.
+Overall, Dale Ball Trail System is the 32nd most popular hiking trail of all 39 hikes in New Mexico.